-- Educate their students and/or employees on the College's emergency management and disaster preparedness procedures as well as evacuation procedures for their building and/or activity. - Inform their students and/or staff of an emergency and initiate emergency procedures as outlined in this guide.

-Evaluate survey and estimate their assigned building facility or activity in order to determine the impact of damage to their facility.
-Report all safety hazards to the Campus Safety Coordinator.
+- Educate their students and/or employees on the College's Emergency Management and Disaster Preparedness procedures as well as evacuation procedures for their building and/or activity. - Inform their students and/or staff of an emergency and initiate emergency procedures as outlined in this guide. - Evaluate survey and estimate their assigned building facility or activity in order to determine the impact of damage to their facility.
+Report all safety hazards to the Public Safety Coordinator.
 All work orders to reduce hazards and to minimize accidents should be promptly submitted to the Office of Facilities and Real Property Management.

-A Building Captain is assigned to each campus building and is responsible for alerting the building occupants of all emergency level situations and coordinating the procedures the occupants are to follow.
+E. A Building Captain is assigned to each campus building and is responsible for alerting the building occupants of all emergency level situations and coordinating the procedures the occupants are to follow.

-If the emergency occurs during non-office hours, the individual(s) assuming the most responsibility will be in the following descending order:
+F. If the emergency occurs during non-office hours, the individual(s) assuming the most responsibility will be in the following descending order:

-- A member of the President's Administrative Cabinet - Chief of Security - Director of Residential Life - The highest-ranking official from the Campus Security team

-The first member of the Campus Emergency Response Team to arrive on the campus assumes responsibility for directing activities after reporting to the Security Supervisor on duty until the President, her/his designee or a senior officer arrives.
+- A member of the President's Administrative Cabinet - Chief of Public Safety - Director of Residential Life - The highest ranking official from the Public Safety team - G. The first member of the Campus Emergency Response Team to arrive on the campus assumes responsibility for directing activities after reporting to the Public Safety Supervisor on duty until the President, their designee or a senior officer arrives.
 Alternates or staff of other senior officers will report to the Campus Emergency Response Team (CERT) member and/or senior officer on the scene.
-Once notification of the President or her designee has occurred, full responsibility for directing College efforts rests with the President or her designee and the CERT.
+Once notification of the President or their designee has occurred, full responsibility for directing College efforts rests with the President or their designee and the CERT.

+IV.
 Emergency Command Center

-- The Office of Information Technology, located in the basement of the Coleman Library, will serve as the primary Emergency Command Center.
-The office is equipped with an emergency response status board which will assist the campus safety supervisors in managing on campus emergency response efforts and observing the overall flow of emergency events to the point of completion.
+The Office of Information Technology, located in the basement of the Coleman Library, will serve as the primary Emergency Command Center.
+The office is equipped with an emergency response status board which will assist the Public Safety supervisors in managing on campus emergency response efforts and observing the overall flow of emergency events to the point of completion.
 The emergency radio network is also located in the Emergency Command Center.
 Should the campus telephone system fail, the Emergency Command Center is the location to which runners should be sent with information and requests for assistance.
-The Campus Emergency Response Team meeting place will be also meet in Emergency Command Center. - The Emergency Command Center will have available copies of the Emergency Management
+The Campus Emergency Response Team meeting place will be also meet in Emergency Command Center.

-Plan; access to telephones and computers with email and internet access;
+The Emergency Command Center will have available copies of the Emergency Management Plan; access to telephones and computers with email and internet access;

-- the College Press Release Stationery; access to photocopying equipment; access to radio and television; fax machine; contact information for Campus Emergency Response Team members and a contact List for all program directors/administrators, deans and department chairs. - In case of severe inclement weather conditions, specific areas of temporary retreat are designated for each campus building.
-Please the appendices for these designations.
+the College Press Release Stationery; access to photocopying equipment; access to radio and television; fax machine; contact information for Campus Emergency Response Team members and a contact List for all program directors/administrators, deans and department chairs.

+In case of severe inclement weather conditions, specific areas of temporary retreat are designated for each campus building.
+Please review the appendices for these designations.

-Emergency Operations Plan: Priority Tasks
+V. Emergency Operations Plan: Priority Tasks